 Alumni of Distinction

 The School of Law's nearly 8,000 alumni are truly one of its greatest assets.
-Our alumni practice in all 50 states and in countries around the world.
+Our alumni practice in 49 U.S. states and in countries around the world.
 Our outstanding legal education provides the foundation for graduates to build rewarding and meaningful careers in legal practice, the judiciary, business, communications, criminal justice, finance, government, insurance, journalism, medicine, social work, and numerous other fields.
 Many alumni support the School of Law through mentoring and internship participation, service as a moot court judge, recruiting at alumni functions, membership on Alumni Association committees or boards, and through financial donation.